ManimCommunity/manim/docs/source/tutorials/using_text.rst

             self.add(text)

 You can also use :class:`~.MarkupText` where PangoMarkup (:class:`~.MarkupText`) can be used to render text.
-For example,
+For example:

 .. manim:: SingleLineColor
     :save_last_frame: